Festival volunteering in 2021

 You must stay on-site for the duration of your shifts and you must be able to camp with the WaterAid team.
 Further information about arrival times will be given to confirmed volunteers.

 If your application is successful, your shift times and rotas will be shared with you ahead of the festival.
 You will be able to leave the site after your last shift.
 If your shifts finish before Monday morning and you wish to leave the site you must inform the WaterAid management team, so that we know you have left early.

 You will need to arrange your own travel to and from the festival.
 We recommend public transport as a quicker, cheaper and more environmentally friendly option.
 All festivals have coaches leaving from various locations around the UK, which drop you at the festival.
 Shuttle buses also run to/from local train stations.

 We have a limited number of car parking passes.
-If you are offered a volunteer place you’ll be able to state on your acceptance form if you’d like to request a parking pass.
-We will let you know after you have confirmed your place if we are able to offer you a car parking pass.
+If you're offered a volunteer place you’ll be able to state on your acceptance form if you’d like to request a parking pass.
+We'll let you know after you've confirmed your place if we're able to offer you a car parking pass.
 If you do drive to/from the festival, we strongly advise car sharing with other WaterAid volunteers for environmental reasons, and to ensure we have enough parking passes for our volunteers.

 Please check the individual festival websites for further information on all transport options.
 If you accept a volunteer place, we recommend booking your transport as soon as possible after you have accepted your place and paid your deposit.